 The Americans sent choppers.

-At the town's orphanage, the American Captain asked questions, looking for the terrorist, his men searching; guns held ready.
+At the town's orphanage, the American Captain asked questions, looking for the terrorist, his men searching; weapons held ready.

-All they found was an old man and a young boy playing with maimed and scared toddlers.
+All they found was an old man and a young boy playing with scared toddlers.

 When the choppers took to the sky, blades churning the crisp air, the old man turned to Mohammad.